-The cervical cap (FemCap) is a thimble-shaped cup made out of durable silicone material that fits snugly over the cervix and is used for birth control.
+The cervical cap (FemCap) is a soft, thimble-shaped cup made out of silicone or latex.
+It fits snugly over the cervix (where the uterus opens into the vagina).

 Does the Cervical Cap Protect Against Sexually Transmitted Diseases?

-No. Using a cervical cap and spermicide may not protect against some sexually transmitted diseases (STDs), including HIV (the virus that causes AIDS).
-The male condom provides the best protection from most STDs.
+No. The male condom provides the best protection from most STDs.